rogdooley/OSEP-Code-And-Notes/Notes/Modules/07 Advanced Antivirus Evasion.md

 In this example, you call `AmsiScanBuffer`, check the result against the possible `AMSI_RESULT` values, and handle each case accordingly.
 This approach ensures that your application properly responds to different scan outcomes, maintaining security and adhering to administrative policies.

-### Conclusion

-AMSI is a powerful tool in the Windows security arsenal, providing a standardized way for applications to leverage antimalware capabilities to scan and block malicious content.
-While it has significantly improved the security of script execution and other potentially dangerous activities, it is not foolproof, and attackers continuously develop techniques to evade AMSI detection.

 ### Hooking with Frida